maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 ```
 * ### Configuration of the bot:
   * Download and install [Google Chrome](https://www.google.com/intl/en_en/chrome/).
-  * Download the [ChromeDriver executable](https://chromedriver.chromium.org/downloads) that is compatible with the actual version of your Google Chrome (or Chrome like) browser and your OS (Operating System).
-To know your Google Chrome (or Chrome like) browser version, refer to: **_[What version of Google Chrome do I have?](https://www.whatismybrowser.com/)_**
+  * Download the [ChromeDriver executable](https://chromedriver.chromium.org/downloads) that is compatible with the actual version of your Google Chrome browser and your OS (Operating System).
+To know your Google Chrome browser version, refer to: **_[What version of Google Chrome do I have?](https://www.whatismybrowser.com/)_**
   * Extract the executable file from the ZIP file and copy/paste it in the `assets/` folder of the repository.
   * Create your NFTs data file containing all details of each NFT.
 It can be a JSON, CSV or XLSX file.
 You can save it in the `data/` folder.
     **[What structure should the files have?](https://github.com/maximedrn/opensea_automatic_uploader#data-files-structure)**